fschuch/xcompact3d_toolbox/README.md

 Data structure is provided by [xarray](http://xarray.pydata.org/en/stable/) (see [Why xarray?](http://xarray.pydata.org/en/stable/why-xarray.html)), that introduces labels in the form of dimensions, coordinates and attributes on top of raw [NumPy](https://numpy.org/)-like arrays, which allows for a more intuitive, more concise, and less error-prone developer experience.
 It integrates tightly with [dask](https://dask.org/) for parallel computing and [hvplot](https://hvplot.holoviz.org/user_guide/Gridded_Data.html) for interactive data visualization.

-Finally, Xcompact3d Toolbox is fully integrated with the new *Sandbox Flow Configuration*.
+Finally, Xcompact3d-toolbox is fully integrated with the new *Sandbox Flow Configuration*.
 The idea is to easily provide everything that XCompact3d needs from a [Jupyter Notebook](https://jupyter.org/), like initial conditions, solid geometry, boundary conditions, and the parameters ([see examples](https://xcompact3d-toolbox.readthedocs.io/en/latest/tutorial.html#sandbox-examples)).
 It makes life easier for beginners, that can run any new flow configuration without worrying about Fortran and [2decomp](http://www.2decomp.org/).
 For developers, it works as a rapid prototyping tool, to test concepts and then compare results to validate any future Fortran implementation.